marshall62/testauth/readme.txt

 In the above command line we need to pass args so that URLs are constructed correctly on rose.
 Apache forwards to node when requests come in on the /testauth path.
 So we pass the context to the testauth program so that it knows it rather than trying to take apart URLs.
+No longer necessary as described below!

+1/17:  I've now got a config.js file that can be edited on the server so that it has different settings than my development environment.
+This file has the config options for connecting to the db and password authentication server, etc.
+It also has config.pageContext which can then be used instead of the program argument (-c /testauth) .

 Set up pm2 to restart if the system reboots sudo pm2 startup centos (for 6.8 centos which is what I have)